-Attesting to this commitment to training and mentoring, certain interns completing their programme are offered pre-employment assignments.
+Attesting to this commitment to training and mentoring, certain interns completing their program are offered preemployment assignments.

 h.
 Equal opportunity

 In its hiring and human resources management process, the ABC arbitrage Group refuses any and all forms of discrimination, in particular as regards nationality, culture, gender or disability.
 On the contrary, we embrace all our diversity, whether cultural or generational, by hiring and integrating employees from a wide variety of backgrounds.